YubiKey-5 Guide

 ...

 Generate OpenPGP keys on the YubiKey using the configured key attributes.
 The following example declines making an off-card backup (so private key material never leaves the YubiKey), sets the key lifetime to never expire, and configures the USER-ID for the keys to include the YubiKey’s serial number.
+Including the YubiKey’s serial number in the USER-ID simplifies configuring multiple YubiKeys in code signing, file encryption, and SSH authentication.

 gpg/card> generate